iqoption/slack-duty-bot/README.md

 #### Configuration

-The following table lists the configurable parameters of the Drupal chart and their default values.
+The following table lists the configurable parameters of the slack-duty-bot chart and their default values.

 | Parameter                         | Description                                | Default                                                   |
 | --------------------------------- | ------------------------------------------ | --------------------------------------------------------- |